Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Local Scenario Discretization Method

 \subsection{Overview}

-The solution method proposed in this paper addresses the scalability challenges of the fully flexible formulation in Eq. \eqref{eq:full}, which is due to the large set of scenarios as a result of discretizing the joint probability distribution of all uncertainties.
-In the conventional approach, as reviewed previously, these scenarios are assigned and analyzed uniformly for all decision variables in all subsystems, and thus, this optimization involves a large number of variables/constraints and becomes intractable for large-scale systems.
-Although this poor scalability in the number of variables can be partially alleviated with a decision-rule-based formulation \cite{cardin2017approach}, it requires prior knowledge about the form of the decision rule to be used, which can be difficult to obtain for complex systems.
-Approximate dynamic programming techniques have been proposed to alleviate the curse of dimensionality in the time dimension \cite{powell2009you}, but the complexity due to the number of uncertainty sources remains a computational challenge.
-Scenario reduction methods \cite{dupavcova2003scenario} have been developed to reduce the number of scenarios via probability distance, but they do not consider the relative significance among the sources of uncertainties and thus are not suitable for the design of complex systems with a variety of uncertainty sources.
-In practice, researchers often screen out insignificant uncertainty sources and only focus on major ones \cite{cardin2014enabling}, but that approach would either fully include or exclude certain uncertainty sources across the entire problem; as a result, the solution would be limited in its flexibility as it can only consider a small subset of the uncertainty sources for a given computational limit.
-Thus, there is a need to develop a computationally efficient method that can manage the coordination complexity of a set of interacting uncertain subsystems with minor sacrifice in design flexibility.
+The solution method proposed in this paper addresses the scalability challenges of the fully flexible formulation in Eq. \eqref{eq:full}, which is due to the large set of scenarios as a result of the combinatorial enumeration of multiple independent uncertainties.
+In the conventional fully flexible approach, as reviewed previously, these scenarios are assigned and analyzed uniformly for all decision variables in all subsystems, and thus, this optimization involves a large number of variables/constraints and becomes intractable for large-scale systems.
+Although this poor scalability in the number of variables can be partially alleviated with a decision-rule-based formulation \cite{cardin2017approach}, it requires prior knowledge of the form of the decision rule to be used, which can be difficult to obtain for complex systems.
+Approximate dynamic programming techniques have been proposed to alleviate the curse of dimensionality in the time dimension \cite{powell2009you}, but complexity due to the number of uncertainty sources remains a computational challenge.
+Scenario reduction methods \cite{dupavcova2003scenario} have been developed to reduce the number of scenarios via probability distance, but they do not consider the relative significance among the sources of uncertainties and therefore are not suitable for the design of complex systems with a variety of uncertainty sources.
+In practice, researchers often filter out insignificant sources of uncertainty and focus only on the major ones \cite{cardin2014enabling}, but that approach would fully include or fully exclude certain sources of uncertainty across the entire problem; as a result, the solution would be limited in its flexibility as it can only consider a small subset of the uncertainty sources for a given computational limit.
+Thus, there is a need to develop a computationally efficient method that can manage the coordination complexity of a set of interacting uncertain subsystems with minimal sacrifice in design flexibility.